duleorlovic/devise-views-i18n/README.md

 ```
 Seed from fixtures is not supported on heroku psql.

-When you generate scaffol for new models, you need to generate datatables
+When you generate scaffold for new models, you need to generate datatables
 (trk_datatables currently works only for existing/migrated models)

 ```